 What does it cover?

-Each course consists of 4 one-hour classes conducted over four weeks and teaches owners positive reinforcement methods for training their puppy as well as covering socialisation, general health care, nutrition and more.
+Each course consists of 4 one-hour per week classes.
+They are conducted over a four week period.
+Owners will learn positive reinforcement methods for training their puppy as well as an overview of socialisation, general health care, nutrition and more.
 Each course will also dedicate time to covering any individual problems and questions from owners.

 - Dogs in nature - Background information about dogs' natural "pack" behaviour and how this can help you to understand many of the behaviours displayed by your new puppy.